hrcloudgit/psug_minutes/2019-02-13/module-example.md

 * During testing of module changes, be sure to re-import with -Force to insure you have the latest-saved version running in memory.

 * It's usually recommended to logically group module functions with a common prefix to avoid conflicts with other module functions, identify them more easily, and find/filter them.
-For example "Write-Stuff" or "Write-HrPsStuff" for module "HRPSUG1"
+For example "Write-Stuff" or "Write-HrPsStuff" for module "HRPSUG1".
+A good example of this is with module "dbatools".
+Use ```Get-Command -Module dbatools``` to review the function names.